 4. Be aware of the small details: There are many small details that are incorporated into an offer, such as specific fixtures that are expected to remain in the home (i.e., a chandelier that really brightens the dining room).
 Later, as you learn more about the property, you might want to think about negotiating down the purchase price or seller credits in lieu of the seller completing certain necessary home repairs on their own prior to closing.
 Lastly, understand who is paying for different closing costs, taxes, and fees.

 5. Consider contingencies: Contingencies are conditions that must be met for the offer to go through.
 We always encourage buyers to consider contingencies.
 The three main types of contingencies are loan, appraisal and inspection contingencies.
 If you do not include contingencies and you back out of an offer, you may lose your initial deposit.

-Feel free to reach out to your Landed Account Manager if you have any questions regarding writing an offer.
+Feel free to reach out to your Landed point person if you have any questions regarding writing an offer.
 Good luck!